Operational Tips for VFR and IFR in Europe

 If handling is "non-mandatory" then it usually won't be offered (to piston GA) but can anyway be avoided by refusing any offers of handling.

 If handling is "mandatory" then it can usually be avoided by visiting a local flying club or a business based at the airport.
-Oviously the latter tactics need a prior arrangement with the club/business; you cannot just park up at some maintenance company and walk off.
+Oviously the latter tactics need a prior arrangement with the club/business; you cannot just park up at some club or maintenance company and walk off.
 The intention to park at the specified establishment needs to be passed to ATC immediately after landing.
 At "mandatory handling" airports, the handling agents are wise to this revenue-reducing practice and may press you for details of what "maintenance" you are having done...

-The top-priced airports (e.g. Gatwick, Frankfurt, Munich) whose total costs are in the £400 region are all "mandatory handling", as far as I can tell.
+The top-priced airports (e.g. Gatwick, Frankfurt, Munich) whose total costs are in the £500 region are all "mandatory handling", as far as I can tell.
 The landing fee is only about 1/4 of the total cost.
-The handling agents (e.g. Harrods Handling) are wonderful and exceedingly posh, employing the world's supply of well dressed women, but as a light GA user you are just paying £300 for free coffee and fresh croissants.
+The handling agents (e.g. Harrods Handling) are wonderful and exceedingly posh, employing the world's supply of well dressed women, but as a light GA user you are just paying £400 for coffee and fresh croissants.
 This whole business is propped up by business jets whose owners don't care what it costs, and by airport management which cannot be bothered to make a provision for light GA.

 However, handling agents do have their uses.
 At many airports, the handling agent is the only bit that is run in a proper businesslike manner.
 They have the right connections around the airport and can usually instantly arrange PPR/PNR and one phone call to the agent can be all that one needs to do prior to flying there.
 Prior to departure, the agent should produce a customised weather briefing and take care of filing a valid Eurocontrol flight plan; these functions are much less relevant these days, but if you are in a hurry to get away, it is an option.
 The handler is also much more likely to speak English than airport staff.
 This is how aviation is "supposed" to work - worldwide - and it is only piston GA pilots who keep trying to circumvent the system, to save money...
+So if the airport is not replying to your emails, phone up the Handling company.

 At certain more southerly European airports, the handling agent will use a part of his fee to "lubricate" the right people to ensure that an "impossible" parking space magically appears.
 Outside Europe, this kind of thing is much more overt and regulars tend to carry wads of US dollars, etc for paying bribes to various officials.